shubhamsahal/Dark-Theme-Extension/README.md

 # Dark-Theme-Extension
+Chrome Extension For Light/Dark Mode -HTML/CSS/JavaScript, Manifest.json
-Bored of looking at websites the same way?
+-Bored of looking at websites the same way?
 Meet Dark Reader, a chrome extension that can change your website from Light mode to Dark Mode